 Ultrasound scans are routinely used to check foetal development.
 In the early 21st century most pregnant women had only one scan, unless there were medical reasons for having more.
 High-frequency soundwaves were used to produce an image of the foetus.
-Having a scan was often an exciting moment for parents – for many it visually confirmed the pregnancy.
-However, if the scan showed foetal abnormalities it could be a critical moment.
+Having a scan was an exciting moment for parents – it visually confirmed the pregnancy.
+However, if the scan showed foetal abnormalities it was also a critical moment.

 Te whakamahi i tēnei tūemi